Types of Greyhound Wagering in the US

 Polling conducted in 2023 by Thirty-Ninth Street Strategies for GREY2K found that 71% of North Dakotans oppose allowing foreign dog tracks to use their state to process bets.
 After hearing pro and con messaging, opposition rose to 75%.

 In June 2024, the Judiciary Committee held a hearing to examine North Dakota’s involvement in facilitating greyhound racing bets.
 GREY2K Executive Director Carey Theil presented before this Committee.
+Legislation to phase out the processing of dog race bets passed the North Dakota Senate in 2025, but was defeated in the House of Representatives.

 Involvement of foreign dog tracks

 Foreign dog tracks in Ireland, the United Kingdom, and Australia are using the North Dakota and Oregon ADW Hubs to facilitate bets from American gamblers.
 In January 2021 British company Sports Information Services (SIS), in partnership with AmWest Entertainment, introduced a new service that allows American gamblers to wager on races at British and Irish dog tracks.
 The agreement covers 53 race meetings per week, and as many as 33,000 dog races annually.
 The races are offered every seven minutes between 1:30 PM and 4:30 PM EST, with the stated goal to “keep bettors engaged and drive betting revenue.”
 This new betting service coincided with the end of greyhound racing in Florida, and is intended to prop up greyhound racing in the United Kingdom and Ireland.
-These wagers are processed in North Dakota and Oregon.

 Read more >